 cups of sugar—one white and one brown.
 Strange, though, when people pass away,

-their lifetime of accumulation does not go with them.
+their lifetime of accumulation doesn't go with them.
 Upon her death, my aunt’s

 spice closet was brimming with every imaginable spice, including multiple